Z Ceramics (Sat PM Sept)

 Please note: This course will more than likely leave you wanting more!

-Katy McDonald is a practicing, exhibiting and selling artist, interested in using a combination of different, often traditional methods and techniques to produce contemporary outcomes.
+Katy McDonald is a practicing artist, interested in using a combination of different, often traditional methods and techniques to produce contemporary outcomes.
 Her work is influenced by various street artists and also shapes, patterns and growths seen in nature and decay.
-She is inspired by the transition of street art escaping the gallery to develop a new life and a new audience outside the conventional exhibition environment.
+She is inspired by the transition of scuplture and street art escaping the gallery to develop a new life and a new audience outside the conventional exhibition environment.

 For further information on your tutor and her artistic practice please visit katymcdonaldart.weebly.com